balena-io-experimental/balena-cam-uv4l/README.md

 # resin-cam-uv4l
-A smart, Raspberry Pi streaming camera based on [UV4L](https://www.linux-projects.org/uv4l/).
+A smart Raspberry Pi streaming camera based on [UV4L](https://www.linux-projects.org/uv4l/).

+It works on all the Raspberry Pi's with a camera connector—even the Pi Zero!

 ### **[Bill of Materials](docs/BoM.md)**